shivanggupta/Wit-Facebook-Py/README.md

-# Python Weather Messenger Bot
+# Wit Facebook Weather Py

 A Python bot, that contains a Flask server designed to be deployed on Heroku.
 The application uses a bot made using the Python API from [Wit.ai](https://wit.ai/home) and the [Facebook Messenger API](https://developers.facebook.com/quickstarts/?platform=web).

-The bot is designed to provide real-time weather updates using the [pywapi](https://pypi.python.org/pypi/pywapi) wrapper for the Weather.com API.
+The bot is designed to provide real-time weather updates on Messenger using the [pywapi](https://pypi.python.org/pypi/pywapi) wrapper for the Weather.com API.

 ## Initial Installation
 Fork this repository and clone.